CodErebus-dot-com/COVID19-Global-Dashboard/README.md

 ## `DISCLAIMER`
-### The app might break down or may not give the right results for certain COUNTRIES due to lack of 'DATA' OR 'CONFIRMED CASES'.
+### The app might break or might not give the expected outcome for certain COUNTRIES due to lack of 'DATA' OR 'CASES' in general.

 # Getting Started with Create React App